tjeastmond/limbleproject/README.md

 ### Filtering

 You can filter the results by adding query parameters to the URL.
-The three filters available are `locations`, `works`, and `tasks`.
+The three filters available are `locations`, `workers`, and `tasks`.
 When filtering `locations` and `workers`, you use a comma seperated string of numbers in the query parameter.
 For example, to filter by location 1 and 2, you would use the following URL:

 ```
 https://localhost:3000/wages/workers?location=1,2